CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 User wants to pin the task.
-·	taskBook displays task on pinned-task-board ( at the top of task list, with a logo at the side) 2a.
+Â·	taskBook displays task on pinned-task-board ( at the top of task list, with a logo at the side) 2b.
 User chooses to prioritise task
-·	Task is colour coded ( high-red, low-blue, default-black) ·	High priority task will be sorted to the top of the list according to deadlines, low priority task will be sorted to the bottom of the list, according to deadline
+Â·	Task is colour coded ( high-red, low-blue, default-black) Â·	High priority task will be sorted to the top of the list according to deadlines, low priority task will be sorted to the bottom of the list, according to deadline
+2c.
+The start date and end date of the task clashes with another task.
+    taskBook provides feedback to the user of the clashing of dates with the another task

 #### Use case: Searching for a task
 Precondition: taskBook is already showing a list of tasks on the screen ( either by default main page or when the user is looking through a folder ( done, ignore, active)